balditommaso/primal-dual-interior-point/README.md

 # Primal-dual Interior-point Solver

 This is a course project for Symbolic and Evolutionary Artificial Intelligence course at the University of Pisa.
+The aim of the project is to find variant of the Interior Point Method algorithm to solve Lexicographic Multi-Objective Quadratic Programming problems.

 ## Features

 - Python implementation

-- Presolve stage

 - Mehrotra's predictor-corrector algorithm for Linear Programming Problem and Quadratic Programming Problem